odoo/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 Configuration
 =============

-From the *General Settings*, active *Google Drive* and *Google Spreadsheet*.
+From the *General Settings*, activate *Google Drive* and *Google Spreadsheet*.
 The options *Authorization Code* and *Get Authorization Code* are now available.

 .. image:: google_spreadsheets/authori.png
    :align: center
    :alt: Enable the Google Drive and Google Spreadsheet features in Odoo

-Now, link your Google account with Odoo going to :menuselection:`Get Authorization Code --> select your Google account --> enter your password --> copy the code --> paste it into the Authorization Code field`.
+Now, link your Google account with Odoo by following these steps:

+#.
+Get Authorization Code
+#.
+Select your Google account
+#.
+Enter your password
+#.
+Copy the code
+#.
+Paste it into the Authorization Code field

 Create a new Spreadsheet
 ------------------------